maziac/DeZog/design/AddingNewAssemblers.md

 I.e. an address < 0x10000 is always an address without banking information.
 Everything >= 0x10000 contains banking information.

-So if your assembler gives you the information what bank an address is you should use it.
+So if your assembler gives you the information what bank an address is, you should use it.
 Use the 'createLongAddress' to create a long address from bank and address.